U.S. may soon expand U.N. talks on North Korea sanctions, signaling China deal: diplomats

 The United States has been informally keeping Britain and France in the loop on the negotiations, while U.S. Ambassador to the United Nations Nikki Haley said China had been sharing the draft and negotiating with Russia.

+U.S. President Donald Trump's administration has been frustrated that China has not done more to rein in North Korea and Washington has threatened to impose new sanctions on Chinese firms doing business with Pyongyang.

 Haley said on Sunday the United States was "done talking about North Korea" and China must decide if it is willing to back imposing stronger U.N. sanctions.
+But she has also acknowledged that Russia's engagement on the draft resolution would be the "true test."

-However, Russia noted on Thursday that the permanent five (P5) veto powers had yet to formally discuss the draft.
+Russia noted on Thursday that the permanent five (P5) veto powers had yet to formally discuss the draft.
 It was not immediately clear if poor relations between Russia and the United States, which imposed new unilateral sanctions on Russia on Wednesday, would hamper the negotiations.

 "Even if there is an agreement between the U.S. and China, it doesn't mean there is an agreement between the P5 members," said Russia's U.N.
 Ambassador Vassily Nebenzia, who met with Liu earlier on Thursday and discussed a possible resolution.